MySmile/mysmile/docs/source/REST API/REST API v1/index.rst

 REST API v1
 ***********

-This is version API based of Django and don't recommended for use.
+This is version API based of Django.

+.. and don't recommended for use.
 See :ref:`restapi2` instead of it.

 .. toctree::
    :maxdepth: 2